telerik/ajax-docs/getting-started/first-steps-nuget.md

 1. Enter your Telerik credentials in the Windows Authentication dialog.

-	>caption Enter your Telerik.com credentials to access the Telerik NuGet feed
+	>caption Enter your Telerik credentials to access the Telerik NuGet feed

 	![Enter your Telerik.com credentials](images/telerik-nuget-credentials.png)

 1. Select the desired Telerik UI for ASP.NET AJAX package and click **Install**.
 To select the correct package version for your project, the .NET version of your project must correspond to the `.Net<version>` portion of the package name.
 For example, the correct package for `.NET Framework 4` projects is `Telerik.UI.for.AspNet.Ajax.Net40`.

-	>caption Add the Telerik UI for ASP.NET AJAX package to the solution.
+	>caption Add the Telerik UI for ASP.NET AJAX package to the solution

 	![Adding the Telerik® UI for ASP.NET AJAX package to the solution](images/add-telerik-package.png)

 ## Step 3: Add the Editor to Your Project

-The Web Forms Site created through the Telerik project template includes all basic references and registrations required by the Telerik UI for ASP.NET AJAX controls, including a [ScriptManager control]({%slug scriptmanager/overview%}), which is required by all AJAX controls.
-That's why you can add the [Editor](https://demos.telerik.com/aspnet-ajax/editor/examples/overview/defaultcs.aspx) control to the page in the following simple way:
+The Web Forms Site created through the Telerik project templates includes all basic references and registrations required by the Telerik UI for ASP.NET AJAX controls, including a [ScriptManager control]({%slug scriptmanager/overview%}), which is required by all AJAX controls.
+That's why you can add the [Editor](https://demos.telerik.com/aspnet-ajax/editor/examples/overview/defaultcs.aspx) to the page in a simple way as demonstrated in this step.

+> Alternatively, you can add the Editor to your project by dragging it directly from the VS toolbox.
+For more information, refer to the article on [adding the Telerik controls to the Visual Studio toolbox]({% slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/adding-the-telerik-controls-to-the-visual-studio-toolbox %}).

 1. Open `Default.aspx` and declare `RadEditor` right after `RadScriptManager`: